Because They Provide Limited Effectiveness and Come with Many Side Effects, They Should Be Met with Caution

 - Ultimately, antibiotic resistance could result in many types of bacteria becoming resistant to all antibiotic medications.
 This means that doctors may eventually be unable to treat bacterial infections, and people may die from even common bacterial diseases such as strep throat, as people did before antibiotics were developed.

-The danger of antibiotic resistance is one of the main reasons why experts advise against using antibiotics for longer than 3 months.
 Unfortunately, many doctors still prescribe antibiotics to their acne patients for longer periods.
 For example, one study in England found that 79% of acne patients in that country used antibiotics for over 3 months.
 The researchers wrote, “Results indicate that oral antibiotic prescribing for acne in the community does not align with current guideline recommendations.”1

 Expand to read details of study